web-radio-podcast-picker/app/README.md

-# soundcard signal analyzer generator
+# soundcard oscilloscope signal analyzer generator

 a javascript application running a soundcard signal oscilloscope and generator and analyzing capabilities (fft,math) in the browser